-The preferred method for purchasing lodging accommodations while on official state business is through the use of the state-authorized corporate state travel card for individual employees (SAAM 10.30.60.a).
+The preferred method for purchasing lodging accommodations while on official state business is through the use of the state-authorized corporate state travel card for individual employees (At WSU the corporate card is referred to as the University travel charge card.)
 See 95.03.

 Travelers may use personal financial resources to purchase lodging accommodations.
 (SAAM 10.30.60.a)